-Matching photos or decor that’s incorporated into each room of a condo helps create a sense of order and calm.
+Matching photos or decor incorporated in each room of a condo helps create a sense of order and calm.
 “Color is one of the easiest ways to tie rooms together,” says Mallett.
 “Don’t take things too literally — instead pick palettes like blues, greens or grays and play with different shades to create harmony.
 Repeating metals in hardware and furnishings is another great way to tie spaces together.”

 Use Eye Tricks